 Why can’t I just see my own patients and then send them to A&E?

 Also, and crucially, we have a duty to provide safe practice.
 Mixing 'hot' and 'cold' patients has been shown to be unsafe for doctors, staff and patients.
-Every UK country (and beyond) is arranging mechanisms to separate these groups of patients.
 We have a duty to protect our doctors and our patients, and every practice seeing positive, or potentially positive, patients does not do this.

-In a COVID centre, the flow and number of patients will be tightly controlled, the spacing and air circulation in rooms and connecting areas will be managed, the cleaning will be frequent, appropriate and robust, and PPE and scrubs will be provided.
+In a COVID centre, the flow and number of patients is tightly controlled, the spacing and air circulation in rooms and connecting areas is managed, the cleaning is frequent, appropriate and robust, and PPE and scrubs are provided.